yilinwei/ensime.github.io/editors/emacs/hacks.md

 (scala-mode:goto-start-of-code)
 ```

-### All together now
+### Example

 Don't forget to add all these wonderful packages to your scala mode!
-Here's a fully worked example with a further hack to use `TAGS` completions in `company-mode` only for small(ish) projects, which might give you your own ideas.
+Here's a fully worked example with a custom `company-mode` setup that works without an ENSIME server, which might give you some ideas.

 ```elisp
 (add-hook 'scala-mode-hook